Astro-TipTop-Services/astro-tiptop-services/docs/aquila/overview.md

 - Run AO simulations for each asterism.
 - Compute metrics per asterism (and per science target if applicable).
 - Rank candidates in your analysis (by a scalar penalty/jitter, lower is better).
-- Save outputs for fast reload and post-processing.
+- Save outputs for fast reload and post-processing.<br/>
-For a step-by-step run, see [Running selections](/docs/aquila/running_selection.md).
+For a step-by-step run, see [Tutorial - Asterism Seclection](/docs/aquila/tuto_ast_select.mdx).

 ## 📦 What you get (outputs)